Bobby Shuttleworth: New England Revolution

 Shuttleworth played briefly with Buffalo City in the National Premier Soccer League before being signed as a free agent on June 18, 2009, by New England Revolution after the Revs played against USL First Division team Austin Aztex in a pre-season match, with whom Shuttleworth was on trial.
 He signed a one-year deal with an option for another four years and later spent a short time on loan with Western Mass Pioneers in the USL Second Division.

 He made his debut for the Revolution in a 3–0 loss against the New York Red Bulls in U.S. Open Cup qualifying on May 12, 2010.
 He made his first appearance in MLS league play on May 29 vs New York Red Bulls, coming on as a substitute after a serious injury to Preston Burpo.
 He made his first start the following week, in a 3-0 loss to Seattle Sounders FC on June 5.

 Shuttleworth earned his first MLS clean sheet on October 16 in a 1–0 win against visiting Sporting Kansas City.
 In total Shuttleworth made six appearances (five starts) during the 2010 New England Revolution season.

 After recording seven starts in both the 2011 and 2012 Revolution MLS campaigns, Shuttleworth took over as the Revolution's starter in 2013, starting 22 league matches.
 Shuttleworth set a club record by not allowing a goal in 395 consecutive minutes over a six-game span between May 11 and June 15.
+By June of that year Shuttleworth was leading the league in the most prominent statistical categories: Goals Against Average (0.75), Shutouts (7) and Save Percentage (.820).